JakubKnezinek/english_for_designers/07-thesis-abstract/index.md

 by Jakub Knezinek

-This thesis deals with the creation of corporate identity of a startup company.
-Graphico is a service that connects the demand and supply of graphic services.
+My bachelor's thesis focuses on creating a corporate identity and marketing strategies for the future brand Graphico, which aspires to become a web and mobile platform providing graphic services in the Czech and Slovak markets.
+The goal of the thesis is to design a comprehensive visual system for the brand, reflecting its values and objectives, and to present marketing strategies that could contribute to its success in the market.

+The theoretical part of the thesis analyzes concepts of corporate identity, branding, marketing strategies, and the business model of the Graphico brand.
+In the practical part, the design of the logo, color scheme, typography, and other visual elements that form the corporate identity of the brand are presented.
+The result of the thesis is a comprehensive corporate identity for the Graphico brand and a proposal of marketing strategies that take into account the specifics of the Czech and Slovak markets.

-The procedure deals with all the important elements for creating a corporate identity for a company.
-It also describes how the business model works.
+The thesis contributes to the theoretical and practical understanding the process of creating corporate identity and marketing strategies for a graphic platform.

-The practical part uses the knowledge gained from the literature used and from the study itself.
-It implements them in the creation of the visual style of the company and the creation of brand communication.
-It also describes the marketing strategy of the brand and how to launch the startup on the Czech market.

-Keywords: visual style, communication, brand, corporate identity, branding, brand creation, visual identity, logo, startup company
+Keywords
+corporate identity, Graphico, graphic design, marketing strategy, branding, logo, visual style, Czech and Slovak market, web platform, graphic services